MikeDacre/tmux-zsh-vim-titles/README.md

 disable setting the window tab names, or change the delimiter from `:` to something else.

+For ZSH or Vim, options can be set directly in your shell config, however, tmux runs scripts in an isolated subshell, so for tmux all options must be stored in either `~/.profile`, `~/.tmux/profile.sh`, or a file defined by `@tmux_profile` in tmux (e.g. add `set -gq @tmux_profile ~/.my-zsh/tmux.sh` to your `~/.tmux.conf`.
+For that reason is makes sense to put your configurations into one of those files and simply source that file from bash and zsh.

 If you want to update your status bar window tabs with a mini version of the title text, set `$tmux_set_window_status` in the shell that you call tmux from: